Toyota R engine: 22R

 First, the loose chain will reduce ignition timing accuracy, which usually results in noticeably rough running.
 Second, it may jump a tooth on the drive sprocket or break entirely, which almost always results in major damage to an interference engine.
 Third, the stretched chain can slap against the side of the timing cover and wear through the metal into the coolant passage behind the water pump, resulting in major damage to both the oil and cooling systems (sometimes mis-diagnosed as a head gasket failure).
 The damaged aluminum timing cover is difficult to repair effectively and is typically replaced after such an event.
 Aftermarket timing-chain kits for the 22R/R-E typically include steel-backed guides that do not readily break even after the initial chain stretching has occurred, permitting the chain to run beyond the 100000 mi point without further incident.
 However, some Toyota mechanics will recommend the plastic guides as they will break when the timing chain is stretched; When the guides break a noticeable chatter is heard from the timing chain slapping on the cover, warning the operator of a worn timing chain.

 The turbocharged 22R-TE (sold from late 1985 through 1988) produced 101 kW at 4,800 rpm and 234 Nm at 2,800 rpm.

 These engines are extremely well known for their durability, decent fuel efficiency and good low to mid range torque.

 However, its weakness is high-end power.
 The 22R has a large displacement and a strong block, but its comparatively long stroke and restrictive head limit its use in high revving applications.
 Thus, the Toyota 18R-G, 2T-G, 4A-GE and 3S-GE 4-cylinder engines are better suited for performance applications.

 A popular modification to the early 22R is to use a 20R head.
-Unlike popular lore, the 20R head does not have smaller combustion chambers.
+Contrary to popular lore, the 20R head does not have smaller combustion chambers.
 The misunderstanding originated when the 22R came out and an advantage was its higher compression ratio, so swapping a 20R block with a 22R, there was a compression increase.
 The 20R head has straight ports, so can flow better than the 22R head, improving high RPM power.
 The 20R head is a simple bolt-on modification for the pre-1985 block, but also requires the use of the 20R intake manifold, making it almost impossible (there's a lot of matching necessary) to use with the 22R-E EFI system.
 For blocks 1985 and onwards, further modifications are required.